simoncblyth/j/issues/blyth-88-quadrant-matching.rst

 1M Statistical Comparison of history counts : whats the chi2 ?
 Any significant deviants ?
+NO
 -----------------------------------------------------------------------------------------------

 ::